-The physical address of Camp Summit is: 14051 Upper Squamish Valley Road (Mile 18) Squamish, British Columbia team.
+The physical address of Camp Summit is: 14051 Upper Squamish Valley Road (Mile 18) Squamish, British Columbia

+Once you arrive at Camp, please be sure to check in with a member of our staff team.
 Any changes to transportation plans must be communicated with our office at least 72 hours in advance.
 If you foresee yourself arriving late, please contact our office (604-898-3700).